newsuk/times-components/packages/pull-quote/README.md

 `twitter`, which are typically used to attriute the citation (or quote) to a person, including their (optional) twitter handle.

-The colour prop `quoteColour` handle the colour of the colour of the quotation marks.
+The colour prop `quoteColour` handles the colour of the colour of the quotation marks.

 ## Contributing